 Finance, Audit & Risk Committee

-We are looking for two ordinary members to join Martin and two CB members on this committee.
+We are looking for more members to join Martin, Maureen and Rose (from the CB) and Paul (an ordinary member) on this committee.

-It is our intention to hold 6 two hour meetings a year and committee members would be expected to attend the AGM which is typically held in March/April.
+It is our intention to hold 4 to 6 hour and half meetings a year and committee members would be expected to attend the AGM which we are expecting will be held in May 2020.

 Nomination & Governance Committee

-This committee has been set up to bring more governance expertise into the CB’s development of board policies and to help run the nomination process for new CB members.
+This committee has been set up to bring additional governance expertise into the CB’s development of board policies and to help run the nomination process for new CB members.

-Our Chair, Patrick Flynn and the Secretary, myself, will serve on the committee and we are looking for three ordinary members to join us.
+Our CB members Grace, Paolo and Maureen are currently serving on the committee and we are looking for two ordinary members to join them.

-It is our intention to hold 6, two hour meetings a year and committee members would be expected to attend the AGM which is typically held in March/April.
+It is our intention to hold 4, one hour meetings a year and committee members would be expected to attend the AGM.

-If you have any experience in governance and have an interest in getting involved, please reach out to me at email@example.com with an expression of interest.
+If you have any experience in governance or an interest in getting involved, please reach out to me at firstname.lastname@example.org with an expression of interest.

 A Members’ Affairs Committee??

-The CB is committed to expanding the role of members within the Co-op during 2019, and will be bringing proposals to our next Talkin’ Co-op to consider setting up a ‘Members’ Affairs Committee’.
+The CB is committed to expanding the role of members within the Co-op, and have been working in the background to set up a ‘Members’ Affairs Committee’.

 This would be a space open to all members to get involved in reviewing policy, make recommendations to the CB, starting member initiatives and organise events within and outside the Co-op.